syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 ## Apply formatting to Table, Row and Cell

-The following code snippet illustrates how to load an existing document and apply table formatting options such as Borders, LeftIndent, Paddings, IsAutoResize, etc.
+The following code example illustrates how to load an existing document and apply table formatting options such as Borders, LeftIndent, Paddings, IsAutoResize, etc.

 {% highlight c# %}
 [C#]

-//Create an instance of WordDocument class (Empty Word Document)
+//Creates an instance of WordDocument class (Empty Word Document)

 WordDocument document = new WordDocument();

-//Open an existing Word document into DocIO instance
+//Opens an existing Word document into DocIO instance

 document.Open("Table.docx", FormatType.Docx);

-//Access the instance of the first section in the Word document
+//Accessess the instance of the first section in the Word document

 WSection section = document.Sections[0];

-//Access the instance of the first table in the section
+//Accessess the instance of the first table in the section

 WTable table = section.Tables[0] as WTable;

-//Specify the title for the table
+//Specifies the title for the table

 table.Title ="PriceDetails";

-//Specify the description of the table
+//Specifies the description of the table

 table.Description = "This table shows the price details of various fruits";

-//Specify the left indent of the table
+//Specifies the left indent of the table

 table.IndentFromLeft = 50;

-//Specify the background color of the table
+//Specifies the background color of the table

 table.TableFormat.BackColor = Color.FromArgb(192, 192, 192);

-//Specify the horizontal alignment of the table
+//Specifies the horizontal alignment of the table

 table.TableFormat.HorizontalAlignment = RowAlignment.Left;

-//Specify the left, right, top and bottom padding of all the cells in the table
+//Specifies the left, right, top and bottom padding of all the cells in the table

 table.TableFormat.Paddings.All = 10;

-//Specify the auto resize of table to automatically resize all cell width based on its content
+//Specifies the auto resize of table to automatically resize all cell width based on its content

 table.TableFormat.IsAutoResized = true;

-//Specify the table top, bottom, left and right border line width
+//Specifies the table top, bottom, left and right border line width

 table.TableFormat.Borders.LineWidth = 2f;

-//Specify the table horizontal border line width
+//Specifies the table horizontal border line width

 table.TableFormat.Borders.Horizontal.LineWidth = 2f;

-//Specify the table vertical border line width
+//Specifies the table vertical border line width

 table.TableFormat.Borders.Vertical.LineWidth = 2f;

-//Specify the tables top, bottom, left and right border color
+//Specifies the tables top, bottom, left and right border color

 table.TableFormat.Borders.Color = Color.Red;

-//Specify the table Horizontal border color
+//Specifies the table Horizontal border color

 table.TableFormat.Borders.Horizontal.Color = Color.Red;

-//Specify the table vertical border color
+//Specifies the table vertical border color

 table.TableFormat.Borders.Vertical.Color = Color.Red;

-//Specify the table borders border type
+//Specifies the table borders border type

 table.TableFormat.Borders.BorderType = BorderStyle.Double;

-//Access the instance of the first row in the table
+//Accessess the instance of the first row in the table

 WTableRow row = table.Rows[0];

-//Specify the row height
+//Specifies the row height

 row.Height = 20;

-//Specify the row height type
+//Specifies the row height type

 row.HeightType = TableRowHeightType.AtLeast;